 The northeastern United States is experiencing high levels of acid rain as a result of human activity (Driscoll et al. 2001), which may be contributing to the changing vegetative composition of temperate forests.
 Before European settlement, the forests of the northeastern United States were primarily composed of oaks (Quercus alba, Quercus velutina), spruce (Picea), pines (Pinus), beech (Fagus), fir (Abies), birch (Betula), hemlock (Tsuga), cedar (Thuja), and sugar maple (A. saccharum) (Abram 1998).
 Red maple (A. rubrum) was not a dominant tree species at this time, but its numbers have increased dramatically in recent times (Abram 1998).
 A. rubrum may have been able to become a dominant competitor in this system as a result of suppressed fire regimes (Abram 1998), but it may be thriving as a result of the nutrient levels altered by acid rain.

 Acid rain is a significant concern in the northeastern United States as a result of air pollution (Driscoll et al. 2001).
 It is composed of sulfuric and nitric acid from anthropogenically derived sources; it acidifies and varies the nutrient content in soil (Driscoll et al. 2001).
 More acidic soil can cause phosphorus (P) to become occluded, meaning that it is unavailable for uptake by plants (Chapin et al. 215; DeForest et al. 2012).
-Metals, such as aluminum (Al) and iron (Fe) become more mobile in more acidic soils and bind to the P, thereby leading to P occlusion and potentially P limitation (Chapin et al. 215).
+Aluminum (Al) and iron (Fe) become more mobile in more acidic soils and bind to the P, thereby leading to P occlusion and potentially P limitation (Chapin et al. 215).
 While most trees in the northeastern forests of the United States may be at a disadvantage of a result of this nutrient limitiation, A. rubrum thrives in low nutrient conditions.

+You decided not to bring in the idea that red maple can change the proportion of male and female branches, and that high P is associated with more female flowers?
+We have a good experimental design for testing this hypothesis.

 A. rubrum has tolerances and a reproductive strategy that enable it to thrive under many conditions.
-The species has low nutrient requirements (Abrams 1998) and can likely flourish under a greater variety of pH and soil types than any other forest species in North America (Burns and Barbara 60), thereby giving it the title of “super–generalist”.
-The red maple produces a large number of seeds each year, around 12,000 to 91,000 (Burns and Barbara 60).
+The species has low nutrient requirements (Abrams 1998) and can flourish under a greater variety of pH and soil types than other forest species in North America (Burns and Barbara 60), thereby giving it the title of “super–generalist”. red maple produces a large number of seeds each year, around 12,000 to 91,000 (Burns and Barbara 60).
 The fruits are small, lightweight, and in the shape of double samaras, making it efficient at wind travel (Burns and Barbara 60).
-These characteristics certainly contribute to the current widespread distribution and large number of red maple trees.
+These characteristics contribute to the current widespread distribution and large number of red maple trees.

 Objectives and Hypotheses